-The Das Keyboard 'Prime 13' & '4 Professional' Mechanical Keyboard Review
+The Microsoft Surface Studio Review

 The Intel Core i7-7700K (91W) Review: The New Out-of-the-box Performance Champion

 The Core i7-7700K, launched today, is Intel's fastest ever consumer grade processor.
-Using Intel’s third set of processors at 14nm, using the new 14+ variant, we get processors with...113 by Ian Cutress on 1/3/2017
+Using Intel’s third set of processors at 14nm, using the new 14+ variant, we get processors with...117 by Ian Cutress on 1/3/2017

 Intel Launches 7th Generation Kaby Lake: 15W/28W with Iris, 35-91W Desktop and Mobile Xeon

 The death of Intel’s ‘Tick-Tock’ means that Kaby Lake is Intel’s third crack at their 14nm process.
-14nm started with Broadwell (5th Gen, tick), introduced a new microarchitecture with...42 by Ian Cutress on 1/3/2017
+14nm started with Broadwell (5th Gen, tick), introduced a new microarchitecture with...43 by Ian Cutress on 1/3/2017

 The Intel Core i5-7600K (91W) Review: The More Amenable Mainstream Performer

 The Core i5-7600K, launched today, is the other unlocked processor from Intel’s 7th Generation line of Kaby Lake Processors.
-Kaby Lake is Intel’s third set of processors at 14nm...67 by Ian Cutress on 1/3/2017
+Kaby Lake is Intel’s third set of processors at 14nm...69 by Ian Cutress on 1/3/2017

 Qualcomm CES 2017 Liveblog

-We're here at CES for our first liveblog of the week, Qualcomm's annual CES presentation.1 by Ryan Smith & Matt Humrick on 1/3/2017
+We're here at CES for our first liveblog of the week, Qualcomm's annual CES presentation.2 by Ryan Smith & Matt Humrick on 1/3/2017

 CES 2017 Honor Double Or Nothing Live Blog